AutoxingTech/axbot_rest_book/docs/reference/services.md

 In a given site, each barcode contains a unique ID.
 So, when a barcode is found, the robot will know its whereabouts unambiguously.

 When `use_barcode` is true, it has higher priority over point-cloud-based matching.
 And when a match is found, it will always be trusted.
+To use it, barcodes and theirs poses should be [collected into `overlays` of the map](./websocket.md#collected-barcode).

 ## Auto-Mapping